solana-labs/solana/book/src/implemented-proposals/repair-service.md

    * The `cache`: The Run-length Encoding (RLE) of the latest `N` completed slots starting from some some slot `M`, where `N` is the number of slots that will fit in an MTU-sized packet.
-   * The `heaviest_cache`: The RLE of the latest `N` completed slots of the heaviest fork the validator has last detected, where `N` is the number of slots that will fit in an MTU-sized packet.

    `Epoch Slots` in gossip are updated every time a validator receives a complete slot within the epoch.
 Completed slots are detected by blockstore